UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 ### `requestEarlyExpiration`

+The `enableEarlyExpiration` parameter is an optional deployment parameter that enables an LSP contract to be settled before its `expirationTimestamp`.
+If the `enableEarlyExpiration` parameter is set to `true` on deployment, anyone can call `requestEarlyExpiration` to request a settlement value from the Optimistic Oracle for the LSP contract to be settled early.

-The `enableEarlyExpiration` parameter can be set to `true` on contract deployment which enables the LSP contract to request to be settled early by calling the Optimistic Oracle.
-When an LSP requests an early expiration, a price request is initiated to the optimistic oracle at the provided timestamp with a modified version of the ancillary data that includes the key `earlyExpiration:1`.
+When an LSP requests an early expiration, a price request is initiated to the Optimistic Oracle at the provided timestamp with a modified version of the ancillary data that includes the key `earlyExpiration:1`.
 This signals to the Optimistic Oracle that this is an early expiration request, rather than a standard settlement.

+Proposers can respond to the request with an actual settlement value, or they can return `type(int256).min` (-57896044618658097711785492504343953926634992332820282019728792003956564819968) to indicate that the contract is not settleable at this time.
+If the latter is returned, the contract does not settle which enables the Optimistic Oracle (and DVM voters in the case of a dispute) to choose to keep the contract running, thereby denying the early settlement request.

 ## LSP State